 The plaintiff may also be able to sue the party that breached or failed to perform the contract for damages in a California breach of contract suit.

-To help you better understand “inducing breach of contract” and “intentional interference with contractual relations,” our California personal injury lawyers discuss, below:
+To help you better understand the law, our California personal injury lawyers discuss:

 - 1. What are the elements for “inducing breach of contract”?

 - 2. What are the elements for “intentional interference with contractual relations”?